Learn / Case Studies / Hubspot Academy

 That’s when we started to see an uptick in conversion rates on the page.

 Nick: That’s great to hear.
-How many versions did it take to arrive
+How many versions did it take to arrive to the design you have today?

 Nick: Those are some solid results.
 Can you talk about some key elements in the current splash page that derived from your findings?

 Eric: Definitely.
 Many respondents didn’t understand there was a test at the end of the course to become certified.
-To fix this, we dedicated a section of the hero to set better expectations on certification
+To fix this, we dedicated a section of the hero to set better expectations on certification details, and made sure to call out the exam required for certification.

 Other respondents weren’t sure how the certification would help them, so we created a ‘benefits of being certified’ section.
-We made it clean, simple to
+We made it clean, simple to digest, and gave it a lot of real estate on the page.

-Since many poll responses expressed concern about whether users would be allowed to take the course, we also added a ‘who should get certified?’ section to the page.
+Since many survey responses expressed concern about whether users would be allowed to take the course, we also added a ‘who should get certified?’ section to the page.
 Now we say things like ‘looking to learn digital marketing’ and ‘looking to get found online’ to improve communication with visitors at different stages of awareness.

 Eric: One of the toughest parts of this project for my team was removing our opinions from the design process.
 You may think a design is pretty slick, but when your data tells you otherwise, you’ve got to listen.